 When getting back into exercise, it's crucial to cultivate a positive mindset that supports your journey.
 Approach exercise with a mindset of self-care, self-compassion, and gratitude for your body's abilities.
 Focus on the positive aspects of incorporating physical activity into your life, such as improved energy levels, enhanced mood, and overall well-being.
 Embrace the idea that exercise is not a punishment or a chore but a gift you give yourself.
 Practice positive self-talk and challenge any negative thoughts or self-limiting beliefs that may arise.
 Replace them with affirmations that encourage and motivate you.
 Recognize that progress is not always linear and that setbacks or plateaus are a natural part of the process.
 Embrace them as opportunities for growth and learning.

-To make exercise a regular part of your life, it's important to schedule it into your daily or weekly routine.
+It's important to schedule it into your daily or weekly routine to make exercise a regular part of your life.
 Treat it as an important appointment with yourself and prioritize it accordingly.
 Pick a time of day when you are the most energized and least likely to be interrupted.
 Block off dedicated time for exercise in your calendar and view it as non-negotiable.
-Communicate your commitment to exercise with those around you, so they understand its importance to you and can support your efforts.
+Communicate your commitment to exercise with those around you so they understand its importance to you and can support your efforts.
 By scheduling exercise, you create a sense of structure and accountability, making it more likely that you'll follow through.
 It becomes a habit.
 Over time, the consistency will reinforce your commitment to exercise and become second nature.

 Remember, the goal is not perfection but progress and the long-term integration of exercise into your lifestyle.
-Each step you take, regardless of how small, is a step toward improved health, vitality, and well-being.
+Each step you take, regardless of how small, each step you take is a step toward improved health, vitality, and well-being.